Avimor, Idaho

 Avimor is a census-designated place (CDP) in Ada County, Idaho, United States.
 It is on the northern edge of the county, bordered to the northeast by Boise County and to the west by Idaho State Highway 55.
 The Spring Valley is in the western part of the CDP.
 The community is 8 mi northeast of Eagle and 15 mi north of Boise, the state capital.

-Avimor was first listed as a CDP prior to the 2020 census.
+Avimor was first listed as a CDP prior to the 2020 census, which the population was 1,255.